WheatleyTheCore/Mask-Detector/README.md

 ## Notes
 The structure of this project is kinda weird, but that is only becuase it needs to meet the above requirements.

+Each file in the include directory is a class.
+The main file is in the src directory.